 If you would like to exercise your right of revocation or objection, please send an e-mail to firstname.lastname@example.org.

 For your visit to our website we use the widespread SSL (Secure Socket Layer) method in conjunction with the highest level of encryption supported by your browser.

 In general, this is a 256-bit encryption.
-If your browser does not support 256-bit encryption, we use 128-bit v3 technology instead.
 Whether a single page of our website is transmitted in encrypted form is shown by the way your browser is depicted, for example by a closed key or padlock icon in the lower status bar.

 We also take appropriate technical and organisational security measures to protect your data against accidental or intentional manipulation, partial or total loss, destruction or against unauthorized access by third parties.
 Our security measures are continuously improved in line with technological developments.

 The contents of our website are managed and hosted by service providers acting as external processors.

 The legal basis for this data processing is Article 6, paragraph 1, subparagraph 1, point (f) of the GDPR.
 The processing is required to safeguard our legitimate interests.
 Schleifring has a legitimate interest in employing a reliable and technologically experienced provider to manage and host the website.

 When you open our website, the browser used on your end device sends information to the server of our website automatically.
 This information is saved temporarily in a so-called log file.
 The following information is gathered without any action on your part and stored until it is automatically deleted:

 The above-mentioned personal data are processed in order to technically enable the website to be used, to guarantee the technical security of the website, and to create anonymised usage statistics to enable us to optimise the offering.
 The log files are deleted on a daily basis.
 They are only stored for a longer period of time if the log files are required to determine the presence of cyberattacks or disruptions.